 Classroom capacity will be reduced to meet the social distancing guidelines established by the local public health and safety authorities, which means students’ desks will be spread out as required.
 Fortunately, ISI has a number of large classrooms.
 Although more open space makes for a more impersonal learning environment, it also decreases the likelihood of transmission.
 When possible, classroom windows and doors will remain open to maximize airflow.

-All Fall 2020 students will be given their own single room and we will place a maximum of four students per apartment.
-The apartments will be disinfected according to Italian and EU anti-covid sanitation guidelines prior to arrival and the Institute will provide an initial supply of hand sanitizer and cleaning supplies for each apartment.
-It is still too early for us to know which of these guidelines will be recommended for the Spring 2021 semester but our Institutes are closely monitoring Italian and EU health recommendations to ensure a safe environment for our students.
+The apartments will be disinfected according to Italian and EU anti-covid sanitation guidelines prior to arrival and the Institute will provide an initial supply of PPE, hand sanitizer and cleaning supplies for each apartment.
+It is still too early for us to know which of these guidelines will still be in place for the Spring 2021 semester but our Institutes are closely monitoring Italian and EU health recommendations to ensure a safe environment for our students.

 No. We know that weekend travel and activities are just as much a part of study abroad as your individual classes.
 Therefore, our courses will still run from Monday through Thursday (though class will last a little longer than usual) so that your three-day weekends can still be spent either on academic field trips or independent travel, both of which help you learn from and integrate with the Italian community.

 Yes!
 However, we do ask that you thoroughly research your destinations to make sure you are familiar with any travel restrictions they may impose.
 ISI Florence reserves the right to implement travel restrictions with little warning should an outbreak anywhere in Europe cause serious concern for our students.